ramsabarishoa/Deep-Learning-lab-projects/diabetic_retinopathy/README.md

 **5. Evaluation and Metrics**

 The model is evaluated and the training and validation accuracy and loss is as shown,
+x-axis : No of epochs | y-axis : Train/Validation Accuracy and Loss

 ![alt text](experiments/images/Train_Val_728.png)